abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 "standard size" (830 pins)
 - some cables
 - one DHT 22 sensor
-- one (or more ) soild hygrometer sensors
+- one (or more ) soil hygrometer sensors
 - A Raspberry with power supply and Internet - of course you have this already, if you followed the two parts before.
+Should be a Raspberry-2 if you also want to use it to run the development IDE.

 You can go to an electronics shop, but most cities don't have this any more.
 You can buy online in many places.
 Since this is just a